 What is a Twitter bot?

-A Twitter bot is a kind of bot software that uses the Twitter API to interact and engage with Twitter users.
-The Twitter bots can be programmed or automated to perform a specific or series of tasks.
+A Twitter bot is a bot software that uses the Twitter API to interact and engage with Twitter users.
+The Twitter bots can be programmed or automated to perform a specific task or series of tasks.
 It can autonomously tweet, retweet, like, follow, unfollow, or DM other accounts.

 Here are some of the most useful and amazing bots on Twitter,